anampopa/ana-blog/content/article/agile-testing/index.md

 ---
 title: "Agile Testing: A Practical Guide for Testers and Agile Teams"
 date: 2020-10-01T18:10:14+01:00
+showDate: false

 tags: ['Testing Books', 'Testing','Agile Testing']
+tags: ['Books', 'Testing']
-author: "Lednerb"
+author: "Ana Maria Popa"
 noSummary: false

 resizeImages: false
-toc: true
+toc: false
 ---
 I received the book a couple of years ago from my Scrum Master (thanks Johan!).
 He was strongly recommending it for the entire team.
 So, another book suited not only for testers but for the entire team, especially in an agile environment.

-No alt text provided for this image
 Nowadays, when everyone talks about Modern Testing and TestOps, this book might seem outdated but reading it can help familiarize with terms, practices and roles in agile.
 Before learning how to run, you have to know how to walk.

 Since the authors, Janet Gregory and Lisa Crispin agreed on having a user story and requirements for this book made me realize from the very beginning that this is a different kind of book.